tyoung3/sw/docs/components.md

 # StreamWork Components

 All IPs in Streamwork Components are channel interfaces.

-StreamWork packages are documented here with 'go doc'.
+StreamWork component packages are documented here using 'go doc'.